Phylogenetic inference

 Polyphasic taxonomy was originally linked to phenetics, a competing school of taxonomy (Klenk and Göker 2010, Göker 2021).
 Theoretical and possibly also practical inconsistencies are generated if, on the one hand, trees are inferred using phylogenetic methods but, on the other hand, single characters, such as phenotypic ones, are interpreted using phenetic principles (Montero-Calasanz et al. 2017, Nouioui et al. 2018, García-López et al. 2019, Hördt et al. 2020).
 These inconsistencies can lead to false conclusions about the suitability of taxonomic markers (Nouioui et al. 2018, Göker 2021).
 The problem can be solved by basing the interpretation of single characters on the principles of Phylogenetic Systematics, too (Wiley et al. 1991, Wiley and Lieberman 2011).

 Sequence data are not the only kind of data that can be used to infer phylogenies (Wiley and Lieberman 2011, Göker 2021).
 But if they are used in conjunction with one of the common ways to infer phylogenies, nucleotide or amino-acid sequences need to aligned.
 It is strongly suggested to use more recent and more sophisticated multiple sequence alignment algorithms (Lee et al. 2002, Grasso and Lee 2004, Morgenstern 2009) over popular ones such as ClustalW/ClustalX (Higgins et al. 1992, Thompson et al. 1997).
 For instance, both MAFFT (Katoh et al. 2002, Katoh et al. 2005) and MUSCLE (Edgar 2004) are faster and more accurate than ClustalW/ClustalX.
-Consult their literature references for according benchmarking studies.
+Consult their literature references for corresponding benchmarking studies.
 In contrast to pairwise sequence alignment (Needleman and Wunsch 1970), multiple sequence alignment cannot exactly be solved, even if a optimal set of parameters (Gu and Li 1995) is at hand.

 For phylogenetic inference itself, it is here suggested to prefer Maximum Likelihood (ML) over other phylogenetic inference methods such as Neighbour Joining (NJ), Maximum Parsimony (MP) or Bayesian Inference whenever possible.
 This holds even though NJ (Saitou and Nei 1987) and MP (Camin and Sokal 1965, Farris et al. 1970, Farris 1977, Fitch 1971, Sankoff 1975) are computationally much faster than ML (Felsenstein 1981).
 If you already have an ML tree, it is here recommended to use MP to conduct a second phylogenetic inference.
 Comparisons of inference methods are provided in the next three sections.
 In any case bootstrapping (Felsenstein 1985, Felsenstein 1988) should be used to obtain branch support values.
 Göker (2021) discusses bootstrapping when applied to data matrices covering several to many genes; see also Siddall (2010) and Simon et al. (2017).
 The bootstrapping used for obtaining branch support values is nonparametric; do not confuse this with parametric bootstrapping (Huelsenbeck et al. 1996).